bkatiemills/python-testing/README.md

 FAILED (failures=1)
 ```

-Something isn't right with the implementation of `matchScore` More immediately than worrying about future bugs or reusing code, testing lets us validate our code in a concrete, reproducible way, and ensure that it actually does what we think it does.
+Something isn't right with the implementation of `matchScore`.
+More immediately than worrying about future bugs or reusing code, testing lets us validate our code in a concrete, reproducible way, and ensure that it actually does what we think it does.

 But so now - we need to fix our function so it passes the tests!
 The first test we wrote checked to make sure the correct matches were working - but what about mismatches?
 Let's add another test: